manueich/manueich.github.io/_pages/Bayesian_Inference/BI_VB.md

 ### Free Energy Maximisation

 Maximising the Free Energy (which is a [functional](https://en.wikipedia.org/wiki/Functional_(mathematics))) with respect to $q$ is a problem that can be solved using the [Variational Calculus](https://en.wikipedia.org/wiki/Calculus_of_variations), thereby giving the whole method its name.
-In short, variational calculus gives the tools to optimise functionals (a function that takes another function as input).
+In short, variational calculus gives the tools to optimise functionals (a function that takes another function as input) with respect to some function.

 Returning to our problem at hand, we need to introduce the fist approximation of the distribution $q$ in order to maximise the Free Energy.
 Here, we say that the joint distribution of our unknown parameters can be factorised, i.e.